nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

 This method allows a JavaScript function object to be called from a native add-on.
-This is an primary mechanism of calling back *from* the add-on's native code *into* JavaScript.
-For special cases like calling into JavaScript after an async operation, see [`napi_make_callback`][].
+This is the primary mechanism of calling back *from* the add-on's native code *into* JavaScript.
+For the special case of calling into JavaScript after an async operation, see [`napi_make_callback`][].

 A sample use case might look as follows.
 Consider the following JavaScript